 We are also conscious of that almost omnipresent gritty texture, commonly found in gluten-free baked goods, which we believe we successfully avoid or exploit in some cases.
 For example, brown rice flour is uniquely well suited to making gluten-free shortbread!

-I encourage people to be very skeptical when they encounter recipes that suggest you substitute a gluten-free flour blend 1 for 1 to make a gluten-free version”.
+I encourage people to be very skeptical when they encounter recipes that suggest you substitute a gluten-free flour blend 1 for 1 for gluten containing flours to make a gluten-free version of the same item.
 For one thing, the amount of liquid absorbed by various gluten-free flours is going to effect recipes differently.
 Perhaps your results will be edible, but will they be exceptional?
 If your going to take the time to gather ingredients and bake, shouldn’t you feel like what you make is good, not just good enough.
 Or, worser, good for gluten-free!!!

 This a dense blend we use in our brownie recipes.
 The blend itself has flours that absorb moisture and make a nice fudgy brownie.
 The brownies also use buckwheat flour to reinforce that fudgy texture.
 This blend is perfect for brownies, but little else.